lmmx/ordered-powerset/README.md

 - `4,3,2,2,1,1`

-This sequence is a partition of 13, so the question to answer is: what combinatorial tool produces 13 for the parameters `n=6, r=3`?
+This sequence is a partition of 13, so the question to answer is: how do we form this partition of 13 from only the parameters `n=6, r=3`?

+- The answer is it's the difference of `n` and the sum of each partition

-We don't need to look far, in fact all we need is to spot the pattern by taking the product of the (difference of `n` and the sum of the partition) × (multinomial coeff.)
+This means we just need to take the product of the (difference of `n` and the sum of each partition) × (multinomial coefficient for each partition)

+- This is easier to spot if you write all the sequences out on paper.

 To take an example, the first partition is `[1,1]`, the sum of which is 2: